sqlxpert/lights-off-aws/README.md

     }
 ```

-For a single account, replace _ACCOUNT_ with your AWS account number and
+For a single account, delete the `"ForAnyValue:StringLike"` section and
-delete the `"ForAnyValue:StringLike"` section.
+replace _ACCOUNT_ with your AWS account number.

 For AWS Organizations, replace _ACCOUNT_ with `*` and _o-ORG_ID_ , _r-ROOT_ID_
 , and _ou-PARENT_ORG_UNIT_ID_ with the identifiers of your organization, your
 organization root, and the organizational unit (OU) in which you have
-installed Lights Off. `/*` at the end of the organization path stands for
+installed Lights Off. `/*` at the end of this organization path stands for
-child OUs (if any).
+child OUs, if any.
 Do not use a path less specific than `"o-ORG_ID/*"` .
 </details>

 ### Making Backups